sicktronics/cs260/HashTable/README.md

     - a hash method that takes the student's last name in all caps and calculates the ASCII sum of the characters (modulo the hashtable's capacity to keep it in range)
     - an insert method that takes a student's last name in all caps, hashes it, and stores it at the "ID number" index (if there's a collison, it simply overwrites it)
     - a search method that takes a student's last name, hashes it, and returns the name currently stored at that index.
-    - a remove method that takes a student's last name, hashes it, and checks to see if the name matches the name stored at that index
+    - a remove method that takes a student's last name, hashes it, and removes if the name matches the name stored at that index
     - member variables that store the hashtable vector, size, capacity, number of inserts, and number of collisions
     - getter methods for capacity, size, fullness, number of inserts, number of collisions (we can use these for helpful stats)
     - toString method for printing out the current table